Women May Be More Adept Than Men At Discerning Pain

 The pathway to opioid abuse for women often starts with a prescription from the doctor's office.
 One reason is that women are more likely than men to seek help for pain.

-Pain researchers say not only do women suffer more painful conditions, they actually perceive pain more intensely than men do.
+Pain researchers say that not only do women suffer more painful conditions, they actually perceive pain more intensely than men do.

 "The burden of pain is substantially greater for women than men," says researcher and psychologist Roger Fillingim, "and that led pain researchers like myself to wonder if the pain perception system is different in women than in men."

-For more than two decades, Fillingim has been studying gender differences and pain, most recently at the University of Florida's Pain Research and Intervention Center of Excellence (PRICE), where he is director.
+For more than two decades, Fillingim has been studying gender differences and pain, most recently at the University of Florida's Pain Research and Intervention Center of Excellence, where he is director.
 He recruits healthy male and female volunteers to take part in experimental pain sessions using various painful stimuli, including pressure, heat, cold and electrical stimulation.

 Probes are typically applied to the hand or arm.
 As intensity of the stimuli is increased, volunteers are asked to rate their pain on a scale of zero to 10, where zero is no pain and 10 is the most intense pain one can imagine.
 If volunteers report pain levels at 10, Fillingim stops the experiment immediately.